Ursynów

-By the 9th century, the area was inhabited by the monks of the Order of Saint Benedict.
-In 1238, there was established the Catholic parish in Warsaw, centered around the St. Catherine Parish, which would later be replaced with its current building in 1848.
-By that time there was also present the village of Służew.
-In the following centuries, in the area were founded more farming communities.
+By the 9th century, the area was inhabited by the monks of the Order of Saint Benedict, in 1238, there was established a Roman Catholic parish in Warsaw, centered around the St. Catherine Parish, which would later be replaced with its current building in 1848.
+By that time, the village of Służew was also present in the area, and more farming communities developed in the following centuries.
 In 1776, there was constructed the Krasiński Palace, later rebuilt in 1860 in the Renaissance Revival.
 In 1939, in Ursynów was opened the Służewiec Racecourse, then the largest and the most modern horse racing venue in Europe.
 Throughout the 1930s, a military base in the neighbourhood of Pyry and nearby Kabaty Woods, operated a military complex, which housed a branch of the Cipher Bureau responsible for deciphering German codes and messages.
 Its team was the first to decipher the coding of the Enigma machine in 1932, used by the German military, sharing their decryption techniques there with British and French intelligence agencies in 1939.
 During the Second World War, under the German occupation over 300 people were executed and buried in the Kabaty Woods.
 Between the 1950s and 1970s, around Nowoursynowska Street was developed the campus of the Warsaw University of Life Sciences.
 Throughout the 1970s and 1980s, in Ursynów were developed series of large multifamily neighbourhoods.
 In 1995, there were opened five stations of the Warsaw Metro.

 Służew and Wyczółki were incorporated into Warsaw in 1938, while the rest of the modern district was incorporated in 1951.
 They originally became part of Mokotów, with the area being first separated into its own administrative unit, then the municipality of Warsaw-Ursynów, in 1994.
 In 2002, it was restructured into the district of Ursynów.

-Toponomy
+Toponymy

-The name of Ursynów comes from the landed estate called as such by writer and statesman Julian Ursyn Niemcewicz, who settled there in the Krasiński Palace in 1822.
-He named it after his family's cognomen Ursyn, which in turn came from Latin term ursus meaning bear.
-With addition of suffix -ów, it came to mean Ursyn's place.
+The name Ursynów comes from the landed estate called as such by writer and statesman Julian Ursyn Niemcewicz, who settled there in its Krasiński Palace in 1822.
+He named it after his family's cognomen Ursyn, which in turn came from Latin term ursus meaning "bear".
+With addition of the suffix -ów, it came to mean Ursyn's place.
 It would eventually become a name for the entirety of the city district after it was founded in 1994.

 History

 Prehistory

-Signs of human settlements from the Stone Age (4000 BCE to 2000 BCE), Bronze Age (3300 BCE to 1200 BCE), and the Lusatian culture (1300 BCE to 500 BCE) have been found in the area of Warsaw Escarpment and Służewiec Stream, currently corresponding to the neighbourhood of Stary Służew in Ursynów.
+The signs of human settlements from the Stone Age (4000 BCE to 2000 BCE), Bronze Age (3300 BCE to 1200 BCE), and the Lusatian culture (1300 BCE to 500 BCE) were discovered in the area of Warsaw Escarpment and Służewiec Stream, currently corresponding to the neighbourhood of Stary Służew in Ursynów.